Nastel/remoraj/README.md

 ## Agent Trace Output

-By default file based persistent `com.jkoolcloud.remora.core.output.ChronicleOutput` is enabled.
-It is used as a communication channel between RemoraJ java agent and the Streams Agent.
+By default, RemoraJ java agent writes its traces to a high-performance memmory mapped persistent store (file) backed by `com.jkoolcloud.remora.core.output.ChronicleOutput`.
+This store is used as a communication channel between RemoraJ java agent and the Streams Agent.

-There are several other outputs available:
+There are several trace outputs available below:

+* `com.jkoolcloud.remora.core.output.ChronicleOutput` -- traces go to a persistent memory mapped file-based output (default)
-* `com.jkoolcloud.remora.core.output.NullOutput` - will have no output (null output)
+* `com.jkoolcloud.remora.core.output.NullOutput` -- traces have no output (null output)
-* `com.jkoolcloud.remora.core.output.SysOutOutput` - output to `System.out` (console)
+* `com.jkoolcloud.remora.core.output.SysOutOutput` -- traces go to `System.out` (console)

 No file system queue will be created, when one of the above outputs are configured.
 To select output set system property (`java -D`) `remora.output` with full class reference (e.g. `-Dremora.output=com.jkoolcloud.remora.core.output.SysOutOutput`)